fshafiee/express-mock/README.md

 ]
 ~~~

-You will then have access to `books` resource using the standard ReSTful API:
+Restart the server and you will have access to `books` resource using the standard ReSTful API convention:

 	URL	  		| 	Method
 :-----------:|:-----------: